open-amt-cloud-toolkit/docs/docs/GetStarted/buildRPC.md

         ```

     !!! note "Note - RPC Arguments"
-        Find out more information about the [flag and other arguments](../Reference/RPC/commandsRPC.md).
+        See more about the [flag and other arguments](../Reference/RPC/commandsRPC.md).

+    !!! note "Transition Activated Device"
+        To learn how to use the rpc application to transition an already activated (provisioned) Intel vPro® Platform, see [Transition Activated Device](../Reference/RPC/buildRPC_Manual.md#TransitionDevice).

 !!! success